-- 2. In Employer's insurance coverage.
-At the time of this procedure, the Appellant weighed in the Appellant weight in the Appellant has experienced episodes of stomal stenosis, making it necessary to perform stomal balloon dilations in an attempt to correct the complication.
+- 2. In the Appellant underwent Open Gastric Bypass surgery under her Employer's insurance coverage.
+At the time of this procedure, the Appellant weighed lbs.
+Following the Appellant lost lbs.
+Since her initial weight loss from this surgical procedure, the Appellant has experienced episodes of stomal stenosis, making it necessary to perform stomal balloon dilations in an attempt to correct the complication.
 (Exhibit 2, pp. 3; 8; 15-17) - 3.
 An EGD was performed to examine the measurements of the Appellant's existing stoma site and pouch.
 At this time it was found that the stoma measured approximately 20 mm, which demonstrates an abnormal enlargement of the stoma.
 The pouch remained of normal size.
 (Exhibit 2, pp. 3; 8) - 4.
-On the procedure to correct the complication sassociated with the stoma site.
+On the procedure the Appellant requested prior authorization for a revision of the procedure to correct the complications associated with the stoma site.
 The MHP denied the request, claiming its utilization guidelines limit coverage to one bariatric procedure per lifetime.
 (Exhibit 2, p.
 34) - 5.
 The MHP's criteria specifically limits coverage to one bariatric surgical procedure per lifetime, unless medical complications render a revision or reversal of the procedure medically necessary.
 (Exhibit 1, p.
 9) - 6.
-On Administrative Hearings and Rules for the Department of Community Health.
+On the Appellant filed a Request for Hearing with the State Office of Administrative Hearings and Rules for the Department of Community Health.